 Ramitey View Point

-If you witness this while the sun is setting for the day, its soft fiery hues bouncing on the thin serpentine water stream below and at the same time on the snowy massifs of Himalayan peaks higher on your frame of vision, you will be humbled beyond description.
+The view of the meandering Teesta River over a vast course, with 14 bends and its confluence with river Reshi across which lies the state of Sikkim, is something you will not forget in a hurry.
+If you witness this while the sun is setting for the day, its soft fiery hues bouncing on the thin serpentine water stream below and at the same time on the snowy massifs of Himalayan peaks higher in your frame of vision, you will be humbled beyond description.

 At unreal moments and places like this, I feel our soul heals itself from the wounds of reality.